chardon55/face-aware/README.md

 Due to the hardware restrictions, the models were as simple as demos.

-This repository does not contain dataset, due to the size of it (over 11 GiB).
+This repository does not contain dataset, since it is too large (over 11 GiB).

 The models were used in Faceval.